 - Welcome back to our safe and happy school

-- Why are friends and happy playtimes important?
+- Why are friends and safe, happy playtimes important?

 We asked families if they were happy with their child's year end report.